cssbristol/cssbristol.co.uk/_jobs/2019-06-26-3d-printing-bath.md

 ---

 ## Job Description
 We’re looking for an ambitious Software Developer to join a fast-growing team and partner on the creation of TOKA® virtual surgical planning software.
-Your work will be pivotal to achieve our ambition to disrupt Healthcare Industry approaches the surgical experience.
+TOKA is hiring a C++ software engineer to build the ground-breaking application that blends imaging techniques with 3D printing to treat early stage osteoarthritis.
+This is your chance to advance novel technology that will benefit mobility, health and quality of life for patients of all demographics worldwide.

 ## Job Responsibilities
-Developing the TOKA® virtual surgery planning software Release Management – supporting the release cycle and version control Robust Software Testing, Documentation & Commenting
+- Developing the TOKA® virtual surgery planning software
+- Release Management – supporting the release cycle and version control
+- Robust Software Testing, Documentation & Commenting

 ## Educational requirements
 - Mathematics / Computer Science (or equivalent) Degree